bruce-hill/tomo/docs/nums.md

 Nums support the standard math operations (`x+y`, `x-y`, `x*y`, `x/y`) as well as powers/exponentiation (`x^y`) and modulus (`x mod y` and `x mod1 y`).

+32-bit numbers can be constructed using the type name: `Num32(123.456)`.

 # Num Functions

 Each Num type has its own version of the following functions.
 Functions can be